Skip to content

 One person.
 One belief.

-Particle is built by Waldemar — a builder who spent two decades studying how humans do their best work, and turned what he learned into software.
+Particle is built by Waldemar — one person who spent twenty years refining a personal system for how to work, and finally turned it into software.

 The Story